 "A joy to read"

-I also write a science-fiction series set in the 23rd century called The Dark Intercept.
+Julia also writes a science-fiction series set in the 23rd century called The Dark Intercept.
 If you’ve ever wondered what would happen if the government could monitor your emotions—and use them to control your behavior—then this is the series for you.

 ©Copyright 2018 - Julia Keller.
 All rights reserved.